hearmeneigh/e621-rising-configs/README.md

 export BASE_MODEL="stabilityai/stable-diffusion-xl-base-1.0"  # model to start from export BASE_PATH="/workspace"

+export MODEL_NAME="hearmeneigh/e621-rising-v3"  # Huggingface name of the model we're training/finetuning from export MODEL_IMAGE_RESOLUTION=1024
+export EPOCHS=10
-export MODEL_NAME="hearmeneigh/e621-rising-v3"  # Huggingface name of the model we're building export MODEL_IMAGE_RESOLUTION=1024 export EPOCHS=10 export BATCH_SIZE=1  # in real training, batch size should be as high as possible;
+export BATCH_SIZE=1  # batch size should be as high as possible;
-                     # it will require a lot of GPU memory
+                     # it will require a lot of GPU memory, though
 export PRECISION=no  # no, bf16, or fp16 depending on your GPU; use 'no' if unsure